C0PEP0D/otto/README.md

 ```bash
 pytest tests
 ```
-This will execute the Python pytest functions located in the folder `tests`.
+This will execute the test functions located in the folder `tests`.

 ## How to use OTTO?